Maldives Inland Revenue Authority

 The Maldives Inland Revenue Authority (MIRA) is a fully autonomous body responsible for tax administration in the Maldives.
-MIRA collected 78.1% of the total revenue collected by the government of Maldives in 2018.
 The main responsibilities of MIRA include execution of tax laws, implementation of tax policies and providing technical advice to the government in determining tax policies.
 The Tax Administration Act stipulates the other responsibilities of MIRA.

 History

 MIRA was established on August 2, 2010, as a separate and independent legal entity.
 Following the establishment of MIRA, a modern tax system was introduced to the Maldives via the Tourism Goods and Services Tax Act in January 2011 and the Business Profit Tax Act in July 2011.
 The Tourism Goods and Services Tax Act was replaced by the Goods and Services Tax Act in October 2011.

 Laws & Regulations Administered

 MIRA administers a number of laws and regulations.
 In addition to the administration of tax laws, MIRA also collects a number of fees and levies.

 Income Tax Act

 Income Tax is levied under the Income Tax Act (Law Number 25/2019).
 The act was published in the Government Gazette on 17 December 2019 and taxation under the act is set to commence on 1 January 2020.
 However, remuneration will come within the purview of income effective 1 April 2020.
 The Business Profit Tax regime imposed under the Business Profit Tax Act would be repealed with the commencement of Income Tax.

 Tax residents of Maldives are taxed on their worldwide income, whereas non-residents are taxed on the income derived from Maldives.
 The Income Tax Act covers income received through conducting business, employment income, and banking.